Spez-Inc/flatui-gtk-theme/README.md

 Paper Theme
 ===========

-#### Development of the Paper GTK theme has ended

-Paper is a modern desktop theme suite.
+FlatUI is a modern desktop theme suite.
 Its design is mostly flat with a minimal use of shadows for depth.

-Paper has been developed primarily with modern GTK3 (GNOME-based) desktop environments in mind, legacy-toolkit and GTK2 environments will not provide an ideal experience, as much of the visual design relies on modern GTK3+ widgets.
+FlatUI has been developed primarily with modern GTK3 (GNOME-based) desktop environments in mind, legacy-toolkit and GTK2 environments will not provide an ideal experience, as much of the visual design relies on modern GTK3+ widgets.

-Paper is distributed under the terms the GNU General Public License (GNU GPL v.3).
+FlatUI is distributed under the terms the GNU General Public License (GNU GPL v.3).

-### Getting Paper
+### Getting FlatUI

-You can download the Paper [here](http://snwh.org/paper) or it clone from the [git repository](https://github.com/snwh/paper-gtk-theme).
+You can clone from the [git repository](https://github.com/Spez-Inc/flatui-gtk-theme).

-### Building Paper
+### Building FlatUI

-You can build and install the Paper GTK theme from source:
+You can build and install the FlatUI GTK theme from source:

     ./autogen.sh
     make